ahmadnazir/dotfiles/README.md

 ##### Window Commands
 - On saving, go in vi 'normal mode'

+##### Package Management
+- Keep a list of packages that the emacs configurations depend on

 ### Misc
 - A script is required that creates symlinks in the home folder for all the files/folders present in the top level of this repo